richardmrodriguez/gd-pdf/README.md

 # gd-pdf
 ## A simple wrapper for pdfio for use in the Godot 4.3 engine

+## --- STATUS - NONFUNCTIONAL ---
+### This is not working yet, many many many things to do.

 This wrapper is meant to add some basic PDF reading and parsing functionality to Godot.
 I have a specific, limited-scope use case for this.
 Therefore, this wrapper will not be exhaustive, and will simplify many things and exclude certain advanced features.

 The main goals of this are to: